the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 Suppose you have a limit $L$ of a diagram $\rm{Dia}$.
 We say that $F$ **preserves $L$** if $F(L)$ is also a limit of $F \circ \rm{Dia}$.
+More precisely, we say a functor preserves limits of $\rm{Dia}$ if it takes limiting *cones* "upstairs" to limiting cones "downstairs".

 This definition is necessary because $\cD$ will not, in general, possess an operation assigning a limit to every diagram --- therefore,